vinodkd/bart/readme.md

 How to use bart for your own testing
 ====================================
 - "Install" bart by cloning the repo somewhere on your machine.
 Set `$BART_HOME` to that location.
+Add `bart` to your path if you want.
 - In the directory containing the executable you want to test,
       - Create an inputs file that has one line per for each set of inputs you'd like to send to the app under test.
       - Optionally add a `bart_fixture.sh` and write a setup() and/or teardown() function in it. these will be called once per iteration.
 This file can also have a set_testdata() function that dynamically generates test data.
 See the default fixture file `bart_fixture.sh` to get started.